-Requirements for the Awarding of Credit Points Possible Examination Significance of Mark Examination Written Exam, Assignment, or any Combination 5%
+Requirements for the Awarding of Credit Points Possible Examination Significance of Mark Examination Written Exam, Assignment, or any Combination 5 %

-Module M-EF\06: International Economics and Sustainable Development
+Module M-EF 2 7006: International Economics and Sustainable Development

-Classifica tion Study Semester Offer Equivalent Language Responsible Professor Require Module 2 Summer Term - English Prof. Dr. Corinne Lohre
+Classification Study Semester Offer Equivalent Language Responsible Professor Required Module 2 Summer Term - English Prof. Dr. Corinne Lohre

-Size of Group Workload Contact Hours Self Study Credit Points up to 50 150 h 60 h 90 h 5
+Size of Group Workload Contact Hours Self-Study Credit Points up to 50 150 h 60 h 90 h 5

-Formal Prerequisites Recommended Prerequisites Further Information - Microeconomics, Macroeconomics -
+Formal Prerequisites Recommended Prerequisites Further Information - Bachelor courses in Microeconomics, Macroeconomics -

-Upon successful completion of the course, the students shall be able to analyse the effects of global economic integration with respect to economic efficiency, overall wealth and economic development.
-The students shall have a better understanding of issues of economic globalisation and shall be able to critically discuss them (specifically with respect to sustainable development).
-Furthermore, students shall have improved their capacity to work efficiently in teams and to prepare, present and discuss current topics in international economics in a convincing and academic manner 3,4
+Upon successful completion of the course, the students shall be able to analyse the effects of global economic integration with respect to economic efficiency, overall wealth and economic development.1 The students shall have a better understanding of issues of economic globalisation and shall be able to critically discuss them (specifically with respect to sustainable development).^{1,2} Furthermore, students shall have improved their capacity to work efficiently in teams and to prepare, present and discuss current topics in international economics in a convincing and academic manner.^{3,4}